truefoundry/llmperf/README.md

 ## Basic Usage

-We implement a load test for evaluating LLMs to check for performance.
+We implement a load test for evaluating Large Language Model (LLMs) latency metrics to assess their performance.

 ## Load test

-The load test spawns a number of concurrent requests to the LLM API and measures the inter-token latency and generation throughput per request and across concurrent requests.
-The prompt that is sent with each request is of the format:
+The load test is designed to simulate multiple simultaneous requests to the LLM API.

+It measures two key metrics: the time taken between tokens (inter-token latency) and the rate of token generation (generation throughput) for each request and across all concurrent requests.

+In addition to these, the test also gauges several other metrics.
+These include time to first token, end-to-end latency, number of output tokens, and total number of tokens used.

+The test is also designed to monitor and record any errors that occur during the process.
+It logs the error message, error code, frequency of each error code, and total number of errors.

+The test involves sending a prompt with each request, which is structured as follows:

 ```
 Randomly stream lines from the following text.
 Don't generate eos tokens: